$0 China → Australia Skilled 189 Guide — Quick-Start Checklist

 For the vast majority of Chinese applicants, PTE Academic is the better choice:

-The exception: if you are an exceptionally strong writer, IELTS writing is human-scored and rewards genuine analytical thinking.
-PTE writing is algorithm-scored and penalizes template usage heavily in 2026.
+The exception: if you are an exceptionally strong writer, IELTS writing is human-scored and may suit you better.
+PTE's 2026 template-detection changes make memorized templates less effective.

 The Read Aloud Strategy